galchapman/TinyElf/README.md

 # ELF
-This file contains some basic programs
+This repostory contains some basic programs
 # Notes
 This file only run on linux or wsl beacuse they requerie elf.h